 The Offeree is required to send a circular to its shareholders setting out the views of its board or independent committee on the offer and the written advice of the independent financial adviser.
 In an agreed offer, the Offeror and Offeree are encouraged to combine the offer document and offeree board circular in a composite document.
-If, however, the offer is contested (or there is a competing offer), then the offeree board circular will be sent separately and must be posted no later than 14 days after the date of the formal offer document (Rule 8.4).
+If, however, the offer is contested (or there is a competing offer), then the offeree board circular will be sent separately and must be posted within 14 days of the formal offer document (Rule 8.4).
 The offeree board circular should contain the information set out in Schedule II of the Takeovers Code together with any other information needed for shareholders to reach a properly informed decision about the offer.
 The Offeree board circular must set out (among others) the names of the Offeree's directors and of the directors comprising the independent committee of the board, the independent committee's recommendation as to whether the offer is fair and reasonable and as to acceptance and voting, or a statement that the independent committee is unable to make a recommendation giving reasons for the recommendation or for making no recommendation.
-It must also include the written advice of the independent financial adviser and a statement of their consent to the inclusion of the advice in the circular.
+It must also include a statement of the financial adviser's consent to the inclusion of his advice in the circular.